DVC2/task_tracker/README.md

 ## 🎨 **What Makes TaskTracker Different**

-1. **Not Another Task Manager** - It's a context journal, not a todo list
+1. **Git Integration** - Automatically captures your development history
 2. **AI-First Design** - Built specifically for AI-assisted development
 3. **Zero Friction** - Simple commands that fit your workflow
 4. **Local & Private** - Your data stays in your project